Dietikon: Waters

 Important running waters that flow through Dietikon are the Limmat and its tributary Reppisch.
 Wide brooks are the approximately 3 km long Schäflibach and the Teischlibach.
 The Schäflibach is created with the flows together from Allmendbach and Stockacherbach and leads into the Limmat.
 The Teischlibach originates from Röhrenmoos in the forest above Dietikon and also leads into the Limmat.
 The Marmoriweiher lies in the Grunschen a place used for gaming and grilling.
 The Marmoriweiher is an artificial pond, that was positioned for the water supply of the fire brigade.
 For this, a distraction canal was built with the Grunschen.
 Later, the pond of a marble factory served.
 This gave it its name.

 History

 Dietikon is first mentioned in 1100 as Dietinchovin.
 Dietikon features several Roman ruins and also the Fahr Benedictine Convent, given by the House of Regensberg around 1130 AD, with a cloister church dating from the years 1743 to 1746.
 The Second Battle of Zürich was fought in Dietikon (September 1799) and the town name is among those inscribed at the pillar of the Arc de Triomphe in Paris, France.

 Politics

-City president is Roger Bachmann (SVP).